imaginando/imaginando.github.io/lk/setup.md

-# LK Help - Setup and configure LK for use with Ableton Live
+# Setup - LK Help

 LK communicates with Ableton Live and any MIDI compliant software via our custom bridging tool, ‘UBRIDGE’, which needs to be installed on the PC or Mac that you wish to control.